zarahz/account-management/README.md

 Starts the flow server and tests the application for flow errors.<br />
 If there are errors, they are displayed in the console.

+### `npm run lint`
+Starts the ESLint service, which runs through all files and alerts you to errors.

+### `npm run lint -- --fix`
+Fixes all lint bugs that can be fixed automatically

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />